 B-2.2.1 Heat the test specimen to constant mass in a drying oven at 105 °C ± 3 °C and determine its mass accurately.

-NOTE — Constant mass shall be deemed to have been reached, if the difference between the two successive weighings at an interval of 20 minutes is less than 0.05 percent.
+NOTE — Constant mass shall be deemed to have been reached, if the difference between the two successive weighing at an interval of 20 min is less than 0.05 percent.

-B-2.2.2 Extract the above test specimen with a mixture of benzene and methyl alcohol in the proportion of 3 : 2 in a Soxhlet apparatus for 4 hours at the rate of 5 extractions per hour, by placing the specimen in a thimble and covering it with cotton wool previously extracted with the above mixture of benzene and methyl alcohol.
+B-2.2.2 Extract the above test specimen with a mixture of benzene and methyl alcohol in the proportion of 3 : 2 in a Soxhlet apparatus for 4 h at the rate of 5 extractions per hour, by placing the specimen in a thimble and covering it with cotton wool previously extracted with the above mixture of benzene and methyl alcohol.
 Distil off the solvents from the extract.
 Heat the residue to a constant mass (see Note under B-2.2.1) at 105 °C ± 3 °C and determine the mass accurately.

 B-2.3 Calculations